bitcoinbill0/ren-vm-test/README.md

 # RenVM Test

-Populate the `env.sh.sample` file to ensure your environment is correctly configured.
-The execute `node main.js`.
+Populate the `env.sh.sample` file to ensure your environment is correctly configured, then execute `node main.js`